flyingrhinonz/nccm/README.md

-The ssh connections/config file `nccm.yml` should be copied to any one of the following locations, and is loaded from the first location found:
+The ssh connections/config file `nccm.yml` should be copied to any one of the following locations, and is loaded from the first location found in the following order:
 - `~/.config/nccm/nccm.yml`
 - `~/.nccm.yml`
 - `~/nccm.yml`